Divorce Mediation FAQ

 No case is too complicated to be settled using mediation.
-Frequently the parties in mediation consult with outside experts such as accountants, appraisers, financial planners, and attorneys during the process.
+Parties in mediation frequently consult with outside experts such as accountants, appraisers, financial planners, and attorneys throughout the process.

 What if We Can't Agree on All Issues?

-It is fairly rare to agree on all but one or two issues, but even if that is the case mediation is seldom wasted.
+It is fairly rare to agree on all issues right away, but even if that is the case, mediation is seldom wasted.
 An agreement can be prepared on all settled issues, and the parties can either litigate the remaining issues or take further time to think about them and come back to mediation.

 Have More Questions About Divorce Mediation?
 Get in Touch with an Attorney

-There are a few options when it comes to getting divorced, which includes divorce mediation.
-However, not all options work for every situation.
-It's a good idea to discuss your case with a divorce attorney if you have questions about divorce mediation, or you just want some guidance through the divorce process.
+There are a few options when it comes to getting divorced; divorce mediation is one of those options.
+However, every option doesn't work for every situation.
+It's a good idea to discuss your case with a divorce attorney if you have questions about divorce mediation, or you just want some guidance as you move through the divorce process.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help